ADT and Vivint compete in high-end wireless home security. This review compares installation, contracts, costs and more.

 Differences: Vivint vs ADT

 ADT is almost 150 years old but Vivint was born with the Millennial generation.
-Generally ADT is superior in customer service and its Better Business Bureau rating is higher.
+Generally ADT is superior in customer service.
 Other key differences involve emergency connections, contracts and equipment.

 A wireless home security system can contact emergency operators in different ways: